Bordered theory for pillowcase homology: Pairings are the same

-\begin{any}{(1)} For a short visual description of the required isotopy one may look at Figure \ref{figure:L_0+L_1}.
+\begin{any}{(1)} For a short visual description of the required isotopy one may look at Figure~\ref{figure:L_0+L_1}.
 Let us describe it now.

-First and foremost, one needs to isotope both curves $L_0,L_1$ in such a way, that one can see modules $M(L_0)_\A,M(L_1)_\A$ geometrically.
-For that see Section \ref{sec:isotopies_to_define_modules}.
+First and foremost, we need to isotope both curves $L_0,L_1$ to make their positions nice, so that we can see modules $M(L_0)_\A,M(L_1)_\A$ geometrically.
+For that see Section~\ref{sec:isotopies_to_define_modules}.

 Let us describe further isotopies of $L_0$.
-Mark four points $b_1,b_2,b_3,b_4$ in the big domains $B_1,B_2,B_3,B_4$ like in Figure \ref{figure:L_0+L_1}, and call them centers of the big domains.
-Then isotope the curve $L_0$ in the following way: first make it intersect every red arc near its center (centers of arcs are marked on the Figure \ref{figure:L_0+L_1}).
-Then isotope $L_0$ so that in big domains it goes from the centers of big domains to the centers of red arcs straight (or, if $L_0$ is an arc, to the point on $\bdry \P$, see Figure \ref{figure:perturbation_arcs}).
-See Figure \ref{figure:L_0+L_1} for how the isotoped $L_0$ looks like.
+Mark four points $b_1,b_2,b_3,b_4$ in the big domains $B_1,B_2,B_3,B_4$ like in Figure~\ref{figure:L_0+L_1}, and call them centers of the big domains.
+We then isotope the curve $L_0$ in the following way: first we make it intersect every red arc near its center (the centers of arcs are marked in Figure~\ref{figure:L_0+L_1}).
+Then we isotope $L_0$ so that in big domains it goes from the centers of big domains to the centers of red arcs straight (or, if $L_0$ is an arc, to the point on $\bdry \P$, see Figure~\ref{figure:perturbation_arcs}).
+See Figure~\ref{figure:L_0+L_1} for how the isotoped $L_0$ looks like.

-Concerning curve $L_1$, we also make it intersect the red arcs near their centers.
+Concerning the curve $L_1$, we also make it intersect the red arcs near their centers.
 But the rest of the isotopy is different from $L_0$.
-First, tilt the angle in which it intersects the centers of the red arcs, so that the following is true.
-1) $L_1$ is almost parallel to red arcs and intersects each nearby piece of $L_0$ exactly once.
-2) Going clockwise around the center of the red arc, one encounters the rays in the following order: red arc, all the pieces of $L_1$, all the pieces of $L_0$.
-See Figure \ref{figure:near_center}.
+First, tilt the angle in which it intersects the centers of the red arcs, so that the following is true: 1) $L_1$ is almost parallel to red arcs and intersects each nearby piece of $L_0$ exactly once; 2) going clockwise around the center of the red arc, we encounter the rays in the following order: red arc, all the pieces of $L_1$, all the pieces of $L_0$.
+See Figure~\ref{figure:near_center}.